mbartcus/cv/_portfolio/chatbot.md

 # Monitoring the performance of the model in production

 The purpose of this section is to demonstrate the methodology used to monitor the performance of the model in production for this project.
-Figure 9 depicts the current architecture for MVP, which is the first version of the application.
+Figure 10 depicts the current architecture for MVP, which is the first version of the application.
 This type of architecture can not monitor the performance of the model in production.
 The disadvantage is the fact that we can not update our model regarding some new data.
 It should not be considered definitive.
 Our future work will focus on developing a target architecture that will enable us to monitor and update our model.
 As a result, the chatbot will be more efficient.

 <figure>
 <a href="/assets/img_portfolio/chatbot/oc10_p1.png"><img src="/assets/img_portfolio/chatbot/oc10_p1.png"></a>
-<figcaption>Figure 9: Current Architecture.</figcaption>
+<figcaption>Figure 10: Current Architecture.</figcaption>
 </figure>

-Figure 10 shows the target architecture that improves the methodology for monitoring the model's performance in production.
+Figure 11 shows the target architecture that improves the methodology for monitoring the model's performance in production.
 The future version of the application will incorporate an architecture that allows us to collect the conversations between the bot and the user.
 We would add them to the data.
 Having the latest data, already formatted for the LUIS model, we could learn the updated model, using Azure Functions, in a month.
-If the updated model gives us better performance (regarding the model evaluation in Figure 1) we would update the model using an Azure Function.
+If the updated model gives us better performance (regarding the model evaluation) we would update the model using an Azure Function.

 <figure>
 <a href="/assets/img_portfolio/chatbot/oc10_p2.png"><img src="/assets/img_portfolio/chatbot/oc10_p2.png"></a>
-<figcaption>Figure 10: Target Architecture.</figcaption>
+<figcaption>Figure 11: Target Architecture.</figcaption>
 </figure>